d.MBA: 6-week online MBA for Designers

 There are three main differences:

-It includes only the content that designers need to have.
-Traditional MBAs are much broader in their topics and include many topics that are not relevant for designers.
+It focuses on business knowledge that designers need to have.
+Traditional MBAs cater to a much wider audience and are thus much broader in their topics and include many topics (e.g. accounting, economics etc.) that are not relevant for designers.

-In the d.MBA we always talk about the implications for the design work.
-For example, when we cover generic business strategies, we also explain what designers role is in each of these strategies.
+In the d.MBA we always talk about the relevance of business knowledge for designer's work.
+For example, when we cover common business strategies, we also explain what designers role is in each of these strategies.

 Google Drive for accessing course materials

 Slack for an ongoing communication within the cohort, sharing interesting resources, and having discussions around the course material